SpaceX Falcon rocket lifts off with Thaicom digital TV satellite

 Monday’s launch was the second in just over a month for Space Exploration Technologies, also known as SpaceX.

-In December, the California-based firm, owned and operated by technology entrepreneur Elon Musk, who also serves as chief executive of Tesla Motors car company, launched its first commercial communications satellite, staking a claim in a global satellite launch industry worth about $6.5 billion a year, a study by the Satellite Industry Association trade group shows.

-So far, privately owned SpaceX has sold about 50 commercial launches worth about $40 billion.
-About 25 percent of the flights are for NASA, which hired SpaceX, along with Orbital Sciences, to fly cargo to the International Space Station, a $100 billion research complex that flies about 250 miles (about 400 km) above Earth.
+So far, privately owned SpaceX has sold about 50 commercial launches worth about $4 billion.
+About 25 percent of the flights are for NASA, which hired SpaceX, along with Orbital Sciences, to fly cargo to the International Space Station, a $100 billion research complex that flies about 250 miles above Earth.

 SpaceX’s next flight, slated for late February, will be the third of 12 station resupply missions under its $1.6 billion NASA contract.